Language: Hindi

 Origin & later use

-The daggers are of a type of a very archaic form that appears among others on stone reliefs in Mukteśwara, a 10th-century Hindu temple dedicated to Shiva located in Odisha, India.2
+Daggers of this form appear among others on stone reliefs in Mukteśwara, a 10th-century Hindu temple dedicated to Shiva located in Odisha, India.2

 A variation of it seems depicted in the Ain-i-Akbari (Persian: آئینِ اکبری) or "Administration of Akbar" of circa 1590 and described as a katarah.